Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Introduction

 For the notation of function spaces, we follow Adams and Fournier \cite{AdamsFournier}.
 If $V$ is a Riemannian vector bundle with orthogonal, smooth connection $A$ over a smooth Riemannian manifold $X$, we let $W_A^{k,p}(X;V)$ denote its Sobolev space of sections with up to $k$ covariant derivatives in $L^p$.
 We write $W^{k,p}(X;V)$ if the connection is unimportant for the context or if the Sobolev space is defined using standard definitions for functions on Euclidean space from \cite[Chapter 3]{AdamsFournier} and choices of local coordinate charts for $X$ and local trivializations for $V$.
 To define Sobolev norms of maps from a manifold into a compact Lie group, $G$, we choose a faithful unitary representation, $G \hookrightarrow \End(\CC^N)$.

 If $G$ is compact Lie group and $P$ is a principal $G$-bundle over a manifold $X$, we let $\ad P := P\times_{\ad}\fg$ denote the real vector bundle associated to $P$ by the adjoint representation of $G$ on its Lie algebra, $\Ad:G \ni u \to \Ad_u \in \Aut\fg$.
 We fix a $G$-invariant inner product on the Lie algebra $\fg$ and thus define a fiber metric on $\ad P$.
 (When $G$ is semi-simple, one may use the Killing form to define a $G$-invariant inner product $\fg$.)
-When $X$ is a smooth manifold, we denote $\Lambda^l := \Lambda^l(T^*X)$ for integers $l\geq 1$ and $\Lambda^0 := X\times\RR$ when $X$ is equipped with a smooth Riemannian metric, we let $\Inj(X,g)$ denote the injectivity radius of $(X,g)$ and, when $X$ also has an orientation, denote the corresponding volume form by $d\vol_g$.
+When $X$ is equipped with a smooth Riemannian metric $g$, we let $\Inj(X,g)$ denote the injectivity radius of $(X,g)$ and, when $X$ also has an orientation, denote the corresponding volume form by $d\vol_g$.
 Unless stated otherwise, all manifolds are assumed to be compact and without boundary (closed), connected, orientable, and smooth.

 We let $\NN:=\left\{1,2,3,\ldots\right\}$ denote the set of positive integers.
 We use $C=C(*,\ldots,*)$ to denote a constant which depends at most on the quantities appearing on the parentheses.
 In a given context, a constant denoted by $C$ may have different values depending on the same set of arguments and may increase from one inequality to the next.
 We emphasize that a constant $\eps$ (respectively, $C$) may need to be chosen sufficiently small (respectively, large) by writing $\eps \in (0,1]$ (respectively, $C \in [1,\infty)$).